 Mexican laws would have to be changed very clearly to enforce something like that, and that has not happened.

-I’ve seen some people online (including some so-called “immigration facilitators”) saying this, and frankly, it might be because they don’t know how to properly guide their clients and want to avoid bad reviews.
+I’ve seen some people online (including some so-called “immigration experts”) saying this, and frankly, it might be because they don’t know how to properly guide their clients and want to avoid bad reviews.
 So instead of admitting that they’re not prepared, they spread confusion.

 Please don’t let fear or misinformation guide your decision-making.